People, truth, confrontation, my failings, and deserted sketchy streets in the middle of the night, apparently don’t

-I haven’t lived in New York for fifteen years.
-When I visit, I revert to being a tourist, and this is never a point of pride.
+It’s been fifteen years since I lived in New York.
+Now when I visit, I turn into a tourist, and this is never a point of pride.
 The upside is, I take in the greatest city in the world — yes, I’m one of those — with new eyes.
-The architecture is varied and often spectacular, and for some reason, it all feels magnified like I’m seeing it exceptionally up close.
+The styles of architecture are varied and often spectacular, and for some reason it all feels magnified, like I’m seeing every detail up close.
 This must have to do with the proximity of buildings in proportion to their enormity.
 Walking around, there is a looming sensation to the streets, as if the buildings are alive.
 It’s dizzying and wonderful.
 To some, it’s also claustrophobic.
-As a New York devotee, I could never admit that I might fall under this category, even if I’ve chosen to continue living in Los Angeles where I navigate through my routines in the peaceful isolation of my car.
+As a New York devotee, I could never admit that I might fall under the last category too, even as I continue to live in Los Angeles where I navigate through my routines in the peaceful isolation of my car.

 The co-mingling of everyone’s energy in New York versus individual insulation in Los Angeles presents a fascinating paradox.
 Think of hot water molecules that move faster and faster, versus cold water molecules with their leisurely motion.
 New York energy is like hot water.
 The attraction between molecules competes with their speed, causing them to move apart.
 But when slowed down in cold water, the attraction bring molecules together.
 In Los Angeles, a momentary connection with passersby poses no threat, but in New York, you’re thrown into what seems to be the midst of all humanity and the cosmos, which causes you to retreat into an invisible tank around your body.